-Associate Professor, Assistant Dean for Health Affairs, and Co-Director for The Institute for Grief, Loss, and Family Survival
+Associate Professor, Assistant Dean for Health Affairs, and Co-Director for The Institute for Palliative Care and Family Survival

 Dr. Jones’ research focuses on improving care for children, adolescents and young adults with cancer and their families.
 She teaches courses across the curriculum on topics such as grief and loss, social work in health care, psychosocial oncology and interprofessional education (IPE).

 Originally from New York, Dr. Jones’ clinical experience has been primarily in the fields of pediatric oncology, children’s grief and loss, pediatric palliative and end-of-life care, adolescent and young adult oncology, grief, trauma, and survival.
 Her current research focuses on coordinated care for children facing illness, family resilience, pediatric palliative care, pediatric oncology social work interventions, and adolescent and young adult (AYA) cancer survivors.